Lady’s Thumb

 Fruit: Lady’s Thumb produces dry seeds that are disc-shaped to 3-sided.
 Their black or brown surface is smooth.

-Roots: Are vertical, yet shallow.
+Roots: Lady’s Thumb produces a shallow taproot.
 The root system does not produce rhizomes.

 Similar Species